The 20th-Century Polish School of Law. To the Rescue of Mankind – Between Diplomacy, Law and Politics | call for papers

-We would like to invite you to submit an application for the international scientific conference organized by the Pilecki Institute on 8-9 December 2021, which will be held as part of the "Lemkin 2018-2023" project.
+We would like to invite you to submit an application for the international scientific conference organized by the Pilecki Institute on 8-9 December 2021.
+The deadline for applications is 30 September.

 The 20th century, and in particular the period of the Second World War, brought with it the greatest number of civilian victims in history, countable in the tens of millions.
 The instruments of terror were aimed against groups, communities, and entire nations, all of which were consigned to annihilation on the basis of political decisions grounded in totalitarian ideology.
 But it was earlier experiences – the First World War, the Armenian Massacre, the pogroms of Jews in the Russian Empire, the Bolshevik Revolution, and the vociferous reaction against the Treaty of Versailles that had confirmed the independence of once-enslaved nations following the demise of four established European empires – that provided the fundamental backdrop to the tragedy which unfolded as the immediate consequence of Nazi and Soviet efforts aimed at achieving dominance in Europe through armed force and terror.

 During the first half of the 20th century, attempts were made to organize a response to these emanations of violence, thus helping foster the gradual development of international law and the idea of ensuring effective protection for peace and, crucially, rights – not only those of the individual, but also of whole communities and groups.
 One of the singularly significant elements of this process was the pioneering conceptual work of Rafał Lemkin, the author of the notion of “genocide”, which he famously presented in his book Axis Rule in Occupied Europe (1944).
 It is worth noting here that the issue of organized mass killings, viewed from a historical and legal perspective, had focused his attention since the early 1930s.